OLORUNFUNMI-M/OLIST-ANALYSIS/olist business case.md

 --Objective: As a data analyst, I aim to understand olist e-commerce landscape in Brazil and help olist identify opportunities for growth and business optimization.

 --Business Questions
-To help Olist gain better insights into their e-commerce platform performance and utilize available opportunities to boost growth, you are to provide answers to the business questions below:
+To help Olist gain better insights into their e-commerce platform performance and utilize available opportunities to boost growth, I provided answers to the business questions below:

 1. how many customers do Olist have on the platform
 2. what state are the customers from
 3. total number of orders